kikiloveyou-0/Archeum/README.md

 Archeum is a minimalist text editor that is really usefull if you've been in the vim psychosis for to long.

 * Reject plugins, return to basic monke
-* Great for people that are mentaly unstable and want to find inner peace being completely ouside of society.
+* Great for psychotic people that are insane about how great vim shortcuts are and want to find inner peace being completely ouside of hypocrisy.

 The project is still under development so let me know if i should add something.